Piotr1215/katacoda-scenarios/crossplane/crossplane-k8s-provider/intro.md

 Code to Control Plane architecture.

-The difference is that IaC means writing code to describe how the provisioning should happen, whereas The control plane provides management and orchestration of services across an organization’s cloud environment.
+The difference is that IaC means writing code to describe how the provisioning should happen, whereas the control plane provides management and orchestration of services across an organization’s cloud environment.
 The control plane takes care of establishing policy.